 The amount of melanin in the eye is determined by genetics.
 The majority of us end up with brown eyes because our genes code for the production of a lot of melanin.
 Those who grow up to have blue eyes have genes that code only for a small amount of melanin; hence they retain their blue eyes.

-There is a good explanation to this.
+There is a good explanation for this.
 But let’s check out some interesting polls first.

 About the polls:

 The aim of the first poll below is to see how many percent of you guys have a different eye color from your parents.
 The next poll is for those with kids.
 Let’s see if you have at least one child whose eye color differs from yours and your partner’s.

 This is one of those questions that frequently cross the mind of a guy who suspects his wife of infidelity.